Supported Formats

 Private Repositories

-The following authentication methods do not work for browsing the HTML index in a web browser.
-For browser access, use HTTP Basic Authentication when prompted—enter token as the username and your entitlement token as the password.
+Private repositories require authentication.
+The methods below cover programmatic access; for browser access to the HTML index, use HTTP Basic Authentication when prompted—enter token as the username and your entitlement token or API key as the password.

 HTTP Basic Authentication (generic.cloudsmith.io):